sixach/wp-block-spacer/readme.txt

 * Initial release

 == Upgrade Notice ==
+= 1.2.4 =
+This version contains a maintenance update to ensure compatibility with other sixa blocks.

+= 1.2.3 =
+This version fixes a bug where the height of the spacer block could not be changed.

 = 1.2.2 =
 This version fixes a bug where the hide functionality didn't work for desktop devices.